 After your concrete is dry, run your hand over the surface.
 It should feel like sandpaper.
 Make sure the texture of the surface, especially any patched areas, is consistent.

-Use painter’s tape and paper to protect any areas you won’t be painting.
+Use painter’s tape and paper to protect any areas you won’t be painting, like brick or doorways.

 Check out your local McCoy’s for a great selection of all the supplies you need for a perfect paint job.
 Spend the time on the prep work, and you’ll find you get results like the pros do.
 Need advice on what products to use to prepare your concrete for painting and start your porch or entryway project?
 We’re happy to help you select the right supplies and paints to create a porch that will make you want to stop and stay awhile.